spring-attic/spring-security-oauth/docs/oauth2.md

 * When an access token is created, the authentication must be stored so that the subsequent access token can reference it.
 * The access token is used to load the authentication that was used to authorize its creation.

 When creating your `AuthorizationServerTokenServices` implementation, you may want to consider using the [`DefaultTokenServices`][DefaultTokenServices] which creates tokens via random value and handles everything except for the persistence of the tokens which it delegates to a `TokenStore`.
-The default store is an [in-memory implementation][InMemoryTokenStore], but there is also a [jdbc version](JdbcTokenStore) that may be suitable for your needs.
+The default store is an [in-memory implementation][InMemoryTokenStore], but there are some other implementations available.
+Here's a description with some discussion of each of them

+* The default `InMemoryTokenStore` is perfectly fine for a single server (i.e. low traffic and no hot swap to a backup server in the case of failure).
+Most projects can start here, and maybe operate this way in development mode, to make it easy to start a server with no dependencies.

+* The `JdbcTokenStore` is the [JDBC version](JdbcTokenStore) of the same thing, which stores token data in a relational database.
+Use the JDBC version if you can share a database between servers, either scaled up instances of the same server if there is only one, or the Authorization and Resources Servers if there are multiple components.
+To use the `JdbcTokenStore` you need "spring-jdbc" on the classpath.

+* The [JSON Web Token (JWT) version](`JwtTokenStore`) of the store encodes all the data about the grant into the token itself (so no back end store at all which is a significant advantage).
+One disadvantage is that you can't easily revoke an access token (so they normally are granted with short expiry and the revocation is handled at the refresh token).
+Another disadvantage is that the tokens can get quite large if you are storing a lot of user credential information in them.
+The `JwtTokenStore` is not really a "store" in the sense that it doesn't persist any datam but it plays the same role of translating betweeen token values and authentication information in the `DefaultTokenServices`.
+Note that the `JwtTokenStore` has a dependency on a `JwtAccessTokenConverter`, and the same implementation is needed by both the Authorization Server and the Resource Server (so they can agree on the contents and decode them safely).
+The tokens are signed by default, and the Resource Server has to be able to verify the signature, so it either needs the same symmetric (signing) key as the Authorization Server (shared secret, or symmetric key), or it needs the public key (verifier key) that matches the private key (signing key) in the Authorization (public-private or asymmetric key).
+To use the `JwtTokenStore` you need "spring-security-jwt" on your classpath (you can find it in the same github repository as Spring OAuth but with a different release cycle).

 ### Grant Types

-The grant types supported by the `AuthorizationEndpoint` can be configured via the `AuthorizationServerSecurityConfigurer`.
+The grant types supported by the `AuthorizationEndpoint` can be configured via the `AuthorizationServerEndpointsConfigurer`.
 By default all grant types are supported except password (see below for details of how to switch it on).
 The following properties affect grant types: